ubuntu-flutter-community/yaru_tutorial/tutorial.md

 - add `handy_window` like you've added the other dependencies before
 - open `my_application.cc` inside the `Linux` directory
-- Exchange the whole file with the following
+- Exchange the whole file with the following (you can also change the default, min and max sizes of your window inside this file):

 ```cc
 #include "my_application.h"